Gypsy Rose Lee: Career

 Louise's singing and dancing talents were insufficient to sustain the act without June.
-Eventually, it became apparent that Louise could make money in burlesque, which earned her legendary status as an elegant and witty striptease artist.
+Eventually, it became apparent Louise could make money in burlesque, which earned her legendary status as an elegant and witty striptease artist.
 Initially, her act was propelled forward when a shoulder strap on one of her gowns gave way, causing her dress to fall to her feet despite her efforts to cover herself; encouraged by the audience's response, she went on to make the trick the focus of her performance.

 Her innovations were an almost casual stripping style compared to bump & grind styles of most burlesque strippers (she emphasized the "tease" in "striptease"), and she brought a sharp sense of humor into her act as well.
 She became as famous for her onstage wit as for her stripping style, and—changing her stage name to Gypsy Rose Lee—she became one of the biggest stars of Minsky's Burlesque, where she performed for four years.
 She was frequently arrested in raids on the Minsky brothers' shows.
 During the Great Depression, Lee spoke at various union meetings in support of New York laborers.
 According to activist Harry Fisher, her talks were among those that attracted the largest audiences.

 In 1937 and 1938, billed as Louise Hovick, she made five films in Hollywood.
 But her acting was generally panned, so she returned to New York City where she had an affair with film producer Michael Todd and co-produced and appeared in his 1942 musical revue, Star and Garter.
 Lee viewed herself as a "high-class" stripper, and she approved of H. L. Mencken's term "ecdysiast", which he coined as a more "dignified" way of referring to the profession.
 Her style of intellectual recitation while stripping was spoofed in the number "Zip!" in Rodgers and Hart's Pal Joey, a musical in which June Havoc had appeared on Broadway, opposite Gene Kelly.
 Lee performed an abbreviated version of her act (intellectual recitation and all) in the 1943 film Stage Door Canteen.